-- The thesis, which forms an integral and important supplement to the submitted composition and is usually related to it in terms of content.
-Its minimum size is 40 standard pages (1800 chracters per page) of text.
+- The Master´s thesis, which forms an integral and important supplement to the submitted composition and is usually related to it in terms of content.
+Its minimum length is 40 standard pages (1800 characters per page) of text.

 The state final examination consists of three parts:

-- Defence of the composition.
-The main criteria is the artistic and compositional technical level of the submitted composition(s).
-Additional criteria are the graphic realization and informative level of the submitted score(s), as well as the ability to defend one's creative intentions, to discuss and argue in an informed manner.
+- Oral defence of the composition.
+The main criterion is the artistic and compositional technical level of the submitted composition(s).
+Additional criteria are the graphic realisation and informative level of the submitted score(s), as well as the ability to defend one's creative intentions, to discuss and argue in an informed manner.

-Relevant courses of the profiling basis: Composition, Orchestration II, Scoring for Film Music, Advanced Techniques of Contemporary Composition, Advanced Methods of Music Programming, Synthesis and Live Electronics, Composition Seminar, Diploma Seminar II.
+Relevant courses of the profiling basis: Composition, Orchestration II, Scoring for Film Music, Advanced Techniques of Contemporary Composition, Advanced Methods of Music Programming, Synthesis and Live Electronics, Composition Seminar, Thesis Preparation Seminar II.

 - Theoretical oral examination.
 During the exam, two questions are asked – the first from thematic areas based on the material covered in the course Theory of Composition, the second relating this material to the context of the diploma assignment, especially to its theoretical written part.

-Relevant courses profiling the foundation: Theory of Composition, Composition, Diploma Seminar II.
+Relevant courses profiling the foundation: Theory of Composition, Composition, Thesis Preparation Seminar II.

-Thematic areas of the theoretical oral examination, e.g.:
+Thematic areas of the theoretical oral examination, examples: